syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/keytip.md

 ## Ribbon layout switcher keytip

-You can add keytip to the layout switcher by using the `layoutSwitcherKeyTip` property.
+You can add keytip to the layout switcher by using the `LayoutSwitcherKeyTip` property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}